prembhaskal/code_practice/code_pratice_ws/acnex/ReadMe.txt

  Max error tree counts:
  (Configurable property)

+ Program should be robust enough to handle changes. changes : data format.
+           other tree format.

  JAVA DOCS at only at the appropriate places.

  comment as minimal as possible.
-Code should be self explainatory.
+Code should be self explanatory.

  Bundle the thing in a jar, so that they could easily run it.